 Prior Authorization Denied?
 How to Appeal and Win (2026 Rules)

 82% of prior authorization denials are overturned on appeal, yet fewer than 11% of patients appeal.
-Step-by-step guide to PA appeals, the 2026 CMS rule changes, gold card laws, and your rights.
+Insurer denial rates (4.1%–12.6%), the 8 metrics insurers must now report, and step-by-step PA appeal guide.

 Prior authorization — where your insurance company decides whether to approve a treatment BEFORE you receive it — is one of the biggest barriers to healthcare in America.
 An AMA survey found 94% of physicians say PA delays patient care, and 78% say patients abandon treatment due to PA frustrations.
 But here's what most people don't know: 82% of PA denials are overturned on appeal, yet fewer than 11% of patients ever appeal.
 This guide shows you exactly how to fight a prior authorization denial and win.